Nanostring-Biostats/CosMx-Cell-Profiles/README.md

 * We do not recommend combining CosMx-derived cell type profiles with scRNA-seq derived profiles in cell typing.
 For example, in a cancerous sample, we advise against combining the CosMx IO profiles with scRNA-seq profiles for the tissue type.

-* All current profiles were derived from CosMx 1k data.
+* All current profiles were derived from CosMx 1k or 6k data.
 They are not intended for use with WTx experiments.

+* Note that some inner nodes on the hierarchies are both lower-granularity categorizations as well as a final cell type included in the profiles themselves.

 ## Methodology